remykarem/remykarem.github.io/books-src/networking-book/src/osi-layer-6/ssh/setup.md

 For this protocol to work, **3 asymmetric key pairs** are at play:

-## 1. Server's host key pair (permanent)
+## 1. Host key pair (permanent)

-The private key, held by the server, is used to identify the server, typically stored in `/etc/ssh`.
+The private key, held by the server, is used to identify the server.
+It is typically stored in `/etc/ssh`.

 These keys should be automatically created when installing SSH on the server (?), so no generation is required.